naimo84/kalender-events/README.md

 # kalender-events (ka'lɛndɐ, german for calendar)

-This Node module gets the events from an ical-URL or from a caldav-server.
+This Node module gets the events from an ical-URL, a caldav-server or from the iCloud.

 ## :question: Get Help